Ifeanyi-omeck/Heart_Disease_Prediction/README.md

 # Heart_Disease_Prediction
-Predicting heart if a patient has heart disease or not using machine learning
+Predicting if a patient has heart disease or not using machine learning